flegh113/FxWordlist/README.md

 # Additional Testing Wordlists

 The program includes two compact built-in wordlists for specific testing purposes.
-*You can incorporate these wordlists into your generation using --wordlist or combine them with target information using --merge.
-This allows the creation of additional probable combinations.$
+*You can incorporate these wordlists into your generation using `--wordlist` or combine them with target information using `--merge`.
+This allows the creation of additional probable combinations.*

 ## 1 - _Digit_passwords.txt_
 This wordlist consists of 460 passwords composed solely of numerical digits.
 It represents probable passwords involving numeric sequences.